petaverse-cloud/pv-docs-site/docs/devices/6-returns-exchanges/1_returns-exchanges.md

 1. **Purchase Source:**
 - WAGGURACY.net Purchases:

-	If you purchased your WAGGURACY smart device on WAGGURACY.net and are dissatisfied, you have the option to return the smart device within 30 days from the date of purchase.
+	If you purchased your WAGGURACY product on WAGGURACY.net and are dissatisfied, you have the option to return such product within 30 days from the date of purchase.

 - Amazon or Other Authorized Dealers:

-	If you made your purchase through an authorized dealer such as Amazon, the return of your WAGGURACY tracker is subject to the seller's return policy.
-Please adhere to the dealer's policies regarding returns.
+	If you made your purchase through an authorized dealer such as Amazon, the return of your WAGGURACY product is subject to the return policy of Amazon or other authorized dealers.
+Please adhere to the authorized dealer's policies regarding returns.

 2. **Obtain RMA Number:**

-	Customers need to request a Return Merchandise Authorization (RMA) number through our application form within 30 days of purchase.
+	Customers need to contact our customer support team at support@wagguracy.com to request a Return Merchandise Authorization (RMA) number within 30 days of purchase.
 This number is essential for the smooth processing of returns.

 3. **Product Condition:**

-	The returned WAGGURACY product must be in good, clean physical condition and packaged in its original packaging or equivalent protective packaging.
+	The returned WAGGURACY product must be in resalable condition, clean and undamaged, and free of pet hair, odors, or signs of washing/wear.
+All items must be returned in their original packaging or equivalent protective packaging with all tags and labels intact.

 4. **Included Items:**

-	Returns must include original accessories and documentation to ensure the complete return of the product.
+	Returns must include all original accessories and documentation to ensure the complete return of the product.

 ### Return Process:

 1. **Request RMA Number:**

-	Customers are required to apply for an RMA number through our application form within the return period.
-Upon submission, we will confirm and provide the RMA number within 2 business days.
+	Customers are required to contact our customer support team at support@wagguracy.com to request an RMA number within the return period.
+Upon receiving the request, we will confirm and provide the RMA number within 2 business days.

 2. **Prepare for Return:**